 Wanting to earn some more money for his upcoming marriage, he took a summer job at an English language school on Oxford Street.
 The school was bursting at its seams with foreign students and he was excited by the demand for learning English.
 So he saved up £100 and rented a small room in a back street of Soho, London, and launched a school of English.

-Since then, St Giles has grown into an international organisation with 7 year-round centres in the UK, USA and Canada, as well as Junior Summer Courses in the UK, USA and Canada.
+Since then, St Giles has grown into an international organisation with 6 year-round centres in the UK and Canada, as well as Junior Summer Courses in the UK.